hannesortmeier/stmp/README.md

-# Stamp CLI Tool
+# stmp CLI Tool

 ## Introduction

-Stamp is a command-line interface (CLI) tool designed to help developers and other professionals track their work hours and notes.
-Born out of the need for a simple, flexible, and efficient time tracking tool, Stamp aims to make time management as seamless as possible.
+stmp is a command-line interface (CLI) tool designed to help developers and other professionals track their work hours and notes.
+Born out of the need for a simple, flexible, and efficient time tracking tool, stmp aims to make time management as seamless as possible.

 ## Features